liambll/blog-archive/_posts/2017-06-30-neural-network.markdown

 </div>
 </div>

 Basic RNN only comprises of simple units with sigmoid or tanh activation function and usually handles long-term dependency poorly.
-In practice, more complicated unit is used:
+In practice, more complicated units are used:
 * __Long-Short Term Memory (LSTM):__
 <div class="imgcap">
 <div >